carabolic/peel-wordcount-bundle/README.md

-# A Peel bundle
+# peel-wordcount

+This is just a dummy README file.
-See the [Peel Manual](https://github.com/stratosphere/peel/wiki) for more information how to build and run the experiments bundled in this package.
+See the [Peel Manual](http://peel-framework.org/manual) for more information how to build and run the experiments bundled in this package.